jquaglia/about-me/README.md

 ## About Me

-I built an app with a direct and powerful purpose.
-My app does all of the things that it accomplishes well.
-Here  I describe the purpose and functionality so those that visit my README understand the app.
+I built a website with a guessing game built in.
+My guessing game asks you questions about myself so you can learn more about me.
+The guessing game asks you yes or no questions and has responses for both answers.
+I tried to personalize it as much as possible so it would seem interactive.
+I have also added bio/background to who I am and what I am doing here on the actual site.
+Please take the time to learn more about who I am and visit my site!

 ### Author: Jason Quaglia/Code 201d70